Shubham189/ChunML.github.io/_posts/2016-09-26-Real-Time-Object-Recognition.md

 Technology sometimes seems like magic, especially when we don't have any idea about how it was done, or we even think it can't be done at all.
 When I was a kid, I was a huge fan of Sci-Fi Films, which were on every TV channel in the 1990s in my country.
 They did inspire me a lot, help grow up an "engineering mindset" in me.
-Being an engineer sometimes makes me feel so great, because I can mostly understand many things that seem to be magical to other ones.
-But to be honest, there are still be lots of things out there can make me feel like a fool.
-Let me tell you one of them.
+Being an engineer sometimes makes me feel so great, because I can mostly understand many things that seem to be magical to others.
+But to be honest, there are still lots of things out there can make me feel like a fool.
+Just let me tell you one of them.

 It was sometime in 2015, I watched a demo video from a startup company in Japan.
 It was about Object Recognition using Deep Learning.
 At that time, I didn't even have any idea about what Machine Learning is, not to mention Deep Learning!
 My thought then?
 "That was impossible.
 How did they do that?"